sristiraj/jinja-2-pdf-aws-glue/README.md

 # jinja-2-pdf-aws-glue

-Download the repo by clonign to local machine.
+Download the repo by cloning to local machine.
 Once done create a virtual env in python using command

 virtualenv venv